ekmstudios/tech-docs/swift/read-data-from-mysql.md

 ```

-Step 2: Create a PHP Script to Fetch Data
+## Create a PHP Script to Fetch Data
 Create a PHP script named fetch_users.php to query the database and return the data in JSON format.

 ```